Wanaiysha/Changing-nuclear-network-rate/Readme.md

 rate_index(2) = 17
 rate_factor(2) = 2
 ```
+Important to note, make sure the reactions you are changing are set to be 'T' in the ppn_physics.input, else, the changes will take no effects.

 CHANGING NUCLEAR REACTION SOURCE / REFERENCES

 Important module that compute this can be refered to vital.F90.